man90es/SteamPTP/README.md

 5. Click the `Load unpacked` button and select the unzipped directory.

 ## Known bugs
-- Total playtime is not displayed in others' game lists
-- Percentages sometimes disappear
+- Shown percentages disappear after searching, filtering or sorting the list

 ## License
 [GPL-3.0](LICENSE)